Show All Answers

 The request must contain the following required information:

-You can request an absentee ballot for an election no more than 120 days before the date of the election.
-Ballots will not be mailed until the 29th day before the election.
-The deadline to request that a ballot be mailed to you is 5:00 p.m. on the 11th day before an election (two Fridays before).
-In the case a General Election, the deadline is the 10th day before the election (two Saturdays before).
-You may still vote early in person at the Auditor’s Office until 4:30 p.m. on the Monday before an election.
-If you are voting by mail, your ballot must be postmarked the day before the election OR returned in person to the Auditor’s Office by the close of polls on Election Day (8 pm for all elections).
+You can request an absentee ballot for an election no more than 120 70 days before the date of the election.
+Ballots will not be mailed until the 29th 20th day before the election.
+The deadline to request that a ballot for any election be mailed to you is 5:00 p.m. on the 11th 15th day before an election (three Mondays before).
+You may still vote by absentee in-person at the Auditor’s Office until 4:30 p.m. on the Monday before an election.
+If you are voting by mail, your ballot must be returned to the Auditor’s Office by the close of polls on Election Day (8 pm for all elections).